adinrichter/CS_code_summary/README.md

 # Styling the comments
 My next task was to style the comments so that they would display nicer than the default MVC view.

 To start with I used Bootstrap to style the comments into a simple design which showed the author, likes, dislikes, a time since posting, a reply button, and a delete button.
 I used Razor to display a stylized time since posting the comment.
-I also implemented some temporary action links to be updated later for liking and disliking the comment.
+I also implemented some temporary action links to be updated later for liking and disliking the comment
 ```
 <div class="table">
     @foreach (var item in Model)